EdAlberto/DE-Coding-Challenge/README.md

 This repository is a code challenge (section 1 API and section 2 SQL).
+The programming language is Python.

 It has the scope to create a REST API to load data in a SQLite database tables from csv files and get two queries results based in the data of those tables.